Just one drink

 This is why we always say to our clients, “if you’re questioning whether or not you are able to handle drinking just one drink, or one time, then the answer is no.” Where there is uncertainty, there is the possibility that you will fall right back into old habit loops and drink way more than you planned.
 If there is even the slightest bit of uncertainty that drinking may be a bad idea for you, then that means the option for it to be a bad idea is still on the table, and you should bypass that table altogether.

-If you don’t have that same level of certainty about drinking, that same awareness and confidence that toasting your daughter at her wedding with champagne or having a beer at a football game will absolutely not cause you any long term effect, then the answer should be no. You aren’t ready to “tie one on”.
+If you don’t have that same level of certainty about drinking, that same awareness and confidence that “just one” will not cause you any long term effects, then the answer should be no. You aren’t ready.
 And that is perfectly okay.
 Maybe that day will come where you are no longer stuck on autopilot where drinking is concerned.
-Maybe you never will.
+Maybe you never will be ready for just one.
 But understanding why drinking just one can take you places you never meant to tread again may prevent you from fooling yourself into filling that glass again.
 And your brain will find new habits to celebrate instead.

 If you’re curious about sobriety or ready to put down the glass for good, call Reed at 800-556-2966 to see if Centered’s mindfulness based recovery program is right for you.